Maelstrom8/Malignance/README.md

 </p>

 > [!IMPORTANT]
-> Modlist Support is extremely limited if not non-existant.
-I hate the concept of taking the time to write up documentation only to answer questions.
-This documentation IS MY METHOD OF SUPPORT.
-If it doesn't answer your questions, you're on your own.
-Period.
-It is an old game, and it is annoying to mod.
+> Modlist Support is extremely limited.
+I spent a lot of time putting together this documentation, I didn't do it just to repeat myself.
+If you have any questions, refer to this documentation.
+If it doesn't answer your questions, you're pretty much on your own.
 ---

 # Table of Contents